 Create and edit sequences

-Adding a 3D scene to the Timeline
+Adding shots to the Timeline

 If the shot appears too big or too small in the Timeline, you can zoom in and out on the Timeline using either the mouse wheel while having the cursor in the Timeline’s panel or using the Zoom slider located in the upper right corner of the Timeline’s panel.